 The Alpamayo Circuit Trek is one of the most beautiful long distance hikes in the world.
-For me, the Alpamayo Trek is slightly more stunning, and more remote than it’s more famous cousin, the Cordillera Huayhuash Circuit.
-In my mind, Alpamayo rivals even the pristine peaks of Nepal’s Annapurna Circuit in grandeur and scale.
+Slightly more stunning than its more famous cousin, the Cordillera Huayhuash Circuit, the Alpamayo rivals even the pristine peaks of Nepal’s Annapurna Circuit in grandeur and scale.

-This roughly 87 mile trek encircles the magestic Alpamayo Mountain, sometimes called “the worlds most beautiful mountain” within the Huascaran National Park.
-With massive gains in elevation, a humbled variety of different environments, and jaw-dropping, beautiful vistas, the Alpamayo Circuit deserves a place in the great treks of the world.
+This roughly 87-mile trek encircles the majestic Alpamayo Mountain, sometimes called “the worlds most beautiful mountain” within the Huascaran National Park.
+With massive gains in elevation, a wealth of biodiversity, and jaw-droppingly beautiful vistas, the Alpamayo Circuit earns its right to be named one of the greatest treks in the world.

-In October 2015 set out to hike the Alpamayo Circuit without a guide.
+In October 2015, I set out to hike the Alpamayo Circuit without a guide.
 Though this is a long and intimidating trek, it is possible to do without the help of a Peruvian guide or porters, as long as you’re fit, knowledgeable about wilderness survival, and adventurous.

-For those of you who are headed to Huaraz, the beating heart of adventure travel in Peru, the Alpamayo Trek is the grandest and most majestic of them all.
+For those of you who are headed to the Huaraz region of Peru looking for adventure, the Alpamayo Circuit is the granddaddy of them all.
 If you’re thinking of trying this Andean adventure, here is everything you need to know to plan and trek the Alpamayo Circuit without a guide.

 Table of Contents